 ‘All we’ve seen before of life at this depth have been shrivelled specimens in museums.
 Now we have an impression of how they move and what they do.
 Having seen them moving so fast, snailfish seems a complete misnomer,’ he added.

-These hadal snailfish live in the deepest waters, and in this amazing environment they have to deal with enormous water pressure, freezing temperatures and darkness.
-The pressure is about 8,000 tonnes per square metre, which is about the same as a man holding a few hundred elephans.
+These hadal snailfish live in the deepest waters, and in this amazing environment, they have to deal with enormous water pressure, freezing temperatures and darkness.
+The pressure is about 8,000 tonnes per square metre, which is about the same as a man holding a few hundred elephants.